BOARD OF DIRECTORS

 748 Jacob Tome Highway, Port Deposit, MD 21904 - 0002

 In June 1999, the Bainbridge Development Corporation was established as a public instrumentality of the State by the General Assembly (Chapter 494, Acts of 1999).
-The Corporation works to develop the Bainbridge Naval Training Center.
+The Corporation works to develop the former Bainbridge Naval Training Center, a 1,200 acre site.

 The Center's origins trace to the Tome School for Boys founded in 1894 by Jacob Tome.
 Originally located on Main Street in Port Deposit (Cecil County), the School expanded from 1898 to 1902 to the bluffs of Port Deposit, erecting an extensive series of granite buildings, which overlooked the Susquehanna River.
 When the School closed in 1941, its buildings along with the land of 70 surrounding farms was acquired by condemnation by the federal government as the site for the U.S. Naval Training Center Bainbridge, which functioned from October 1, 1942 to March 31, 1976.
 Thereafter, from 1979 to 1991, the site was used by the Susquehanna Job Corps Center, and in 2000 transferred to the State of Maryland, which subsequently placed it under the responsibility of the Bainbridge Development Corporation.